Here is a breakdown of major shareholders in Harmony Gold Mining Company Limited (NYSE: HMY)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 The top institutional shareholder in the company is Van Eck Associates Corporation with over 61.91 million shares valued at $289.75 million.
 The investor’s holdings represent 27.34% of the HMY Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Exor Investments (UK) LLP with 11.71 million shares valued at $54.8 million to account for 5.17% of the shares outstanding.
-The other top investors are CPMG INC which holds 8.5 million shares representing 3.75% and valued at over $44.8 million, while Dimensional Fund Advisors LP holds 3.25% of the shares totaling 7.36 million with a market value of $38.79 million.
+The other top investors are Dimensional Fund Advisors LP which holds 7.14 million shares representing 3.15% and valued at over $33.41 million, while Wellington Management Company, LLP holds 2.96% of the shares totaling 6.7 million with a market value of $31.34 million.

-The stock witnessed a -14.03% gain in the last 1 month and extending the period to 3 months gives it a -16.63%, and is -7.66% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.36% over the week and 3.58% over the month.
+The stock witnessed a -7.45% gain in the last 1 month and extending the period to 3 months gives it a -12.02%, and is 5.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.00% over the week and 3.88% over the month.

 Harmony Gold Mining Company Limited (HMY) Analyst Forecasts